Repent Amarillo: Theological controversy

-The group is a source of debate, within Christian circles, whom disagree or reject the doctrine of spiritual mapping and territorial spirits, among other doctrinal issues.
+The group is a source of debate within Christian circles whom disagree with or reject the doctrine of spiritual mapping and territorial spirits, among other doctrinal issues.

 Amarillo Citizens against Repent Amarillo

-Amarillo Citizens against Repent Amarillo also known by the acronym ACARA is the counter-movement to Repent Amarillo.
-They are protesters made up of Christians, Muslims, Jews, Buddhists and atheists who gathered at Sam Houston Park in order to challenge the plan of David Grisham of activist group Repent Amarillo, to burn the Quran on a grill (the book had been doused with kerosene).
-While Grisham was arguing with a group of women that placed their hands on the grill asking if he'd burn them too, it was when Grisham lit his lighter anyway that a 23-year-old skateboarding member named Jacob Isom snuck up from behind him, grabbed the Quran from Grisham's hands, and ran off after saying, "Dude, you have no Quran"; afterwards, Isom handed the book to a religious leader from the Islamic Center of Amarillo.
+Amarillo Citizens against Repent Amarillo, also known by the acronym ACARA, is the counter-movement to Repent Amarillo.
+They are protesters made up of Christians, Muslims, Jews, Buddhists and atheists who gathered at Sam Houston Park in order to challenge Grisham's plan to burn the Quran on a grill (the book had been doused with kerosene).
+While Grisham was arguing with a group of women that placed their hands on the grill asking if he would burn them too, it was when Grisham lit his lighter anyway that a 23-year-old named Jacob Isom snuck up from behind him, grabbed the Quran from Grisham's hands, and ran off after saying, "Dude, you have no Quran"; afterwards, Isom handed the book to a religious leader from the Islamic Center of Amarillo.
 Isom was presented with a "Medal of Reasonableness" at the Rally to Restore Sanity and/or Fear for his action.
 He immediately threw the medal into the crowd.